Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-s4sl2h532UM.md

 ### Transcript

-> is there any reason why the spiders look like that because we made them look like that i don't know
+> is there any reason why the spiders look like that because we made them look like that I don't know